Promineo-Tech/frontend-technologies/Week5/readme.md

 The first thing we want to do is get a list of our public repositories.
-A little research on the [Github List Repositories API][user_repos] tells us we can request a user's public repositories via a `GET` request to `https://api.github.com/users/:username/repos`, so let's try it out.
+A little research on the [Github List Repositories API][user_repos] tells us we can request a user's public repositories via a `GET` request to `https://api.github.com/users/:username/repos`.

 First, let's add a link to our HTML so we can trigger the request.